 The central blue stripe, which is twice the width of the other stripes, represents the monarchy.
 This prominent placement and size underscore the crucial role of the Thai royal family in unifying the nation and preserving its cultural heritage.
 The blue color also pays homage to Thailand's former name, Siam, as it was the color of the royal standard.

-Usage and Significance of the Thai Flag
+Usage and significance of the Thai flag

 The Thai flag is a ubiquitous symbol of national pride and unity.
 It is prominently displayed on government buildings, schools, and private residences throughout the country.
 The flag plays a central role in national celebrations such as Thai National Day (December 5th, which is also the birthday of the late King Bhumibol Adulyadej) and Constitution Day (December 10th).